New York

 Rockefeller Center Tree Lighting

 If you happen to be in town for a few days after Thanksgiving Weekend, it's worth a trip to Rockefeller Center to see them light their iconic tree.
 Typically a Norwegian Spruce, this tree will arrive in NYC in early November.
 A massive 30,000 LED lights and a Swarovski crystal star will decorate the tree.
-The lights are switched on during this ceremony, however!
+The lights are switched on during this ceremony, which is bound to be a special memory.

 This special holiday tradition is sure to inspire the festive spirit in you.
-While you're in the area, why not take a tour of Rockefeller Center?
-You will learn all about its significance and rich history.
+While you're in the area, why not take a tour of Rockefeller Center and learn all about its significance and rich history?

 Share your trip with us